dotnet/arcade/Documentation/Projects/M2MRenaming/Master-to-Main-renaming-guide.md

   - These can be some custom build scripts, documentation, makefiles...
      > Please note that GitHub has a new feature that will try to redirect you to the default branch for certain 404s,
      > e.g. https://github.com/dotnet/efcore/blob/master/README.md will lead to the `README.md` on the default `release/5.0` branch
-- Ideally skim through this guide beforehand to get an idea of what needs to happen

 # How long will this take?